 Some hosts are optimized for specific platforms e.g. Kinsta is built to support WordPress, or Aspiration for Magento storefronts.
 A lot of the time you’ll see a fit that works but doesn’t work well-even though everything seems fine, it’s secretly bloating your load times and causing other issues.

-If you want more advice or support with any of these issues, don’t be afraid to get in touch with our team at CodeClouds.
+If you want more advice or support with any of these issues, don’t be afraid to contact the team at CodeClouds.
 We’ve got over 200 web developers who are happy to help you out in making your website the best it can be.
-If you need to hire a web designer, PHP developer, or CRM/CMS specialist, get in touch with us today.
+If you need to hire a developer for a project, get in touch with us today.